subquery/documentation/docs/subquery_network/testnet/indexers/index-project.md

-# How to Index a SubQuery Project?
+# Indexing a SubQuery Project

 ## Introduction